qwerty111i/AdaBoost/README.md

 - https://www.python.org/downloads/

 ### 2. Install Manim
 Once you have Python installed, you can install Manim using `pip`.
-Open your terminal/command prompt and run the following command:
+Open your terminal and run the following command:

 ```
 pip install manim